Vermilion-Sinsha/LCB_FukidashiMOD_JP/README.md

 - To update, do the same steps and replace the old files with the new ones.
 - To disable this mod, simply remove the Lang Folder and restart the game, or Select "-" in "Select Custom Langauge" at the start menu, and restart the game.

+## Q&A
+1. Is this bannable?
+   - No! it's not, it's a custom language mod supported by PM, It just changes the localization files.
+2. How is this done?
+   - Using the file `BattleSpeechBubbleDlg.json` you can add your own speech bubble text! (just needs the Voiceline ID and the text.)

 ## Downsides & Issues
 ### This covers every battle voiceline in the game!!!
 So there might be a few characters missing lines if I've missed them, or if I've put the wrong voiceline ID, LMK if there are any!